 At Prime the festal psalms are sung (53, 118i & 118ii) under the antiphon Gloria tibi Trinitas.
 The Creed of St. Athanasius, Quicumque, is sung after the last stanza of Ps.
-118. Prior to the 1911-13 reform Quicumque was sung on all Sundays throughout the year when the Office was Dominical.
-In many Uses, e.g. Sarum, it was sung on many more days in the year too.
-The lectio brevis is Tres sunt.
+118. The lectio brevis is Tres sunt.

 Mass is sung after Terce.
 Before Mass at the sprinkling of lustral water the antiphon Asperges me returns.
 The Mass is proper, Benedicta sit.
 The Gloria is sung, the second collect is of the Sunday, the Credo is sung, the preface that of the Most Holy Trinity (used for all Sundays not having a proper preface after 1759), and the last Gospel is of the Sunday.

 In second Vespers the antiphons Gloria tibi, Trinitas etc are sung with the Sunday psalms.
-A commemoration of the first Sunday after Pentecost is sung.
+After the collect of the feast commemorations are sung of the following feast of St. Francis Caracciolo and of the first Sunday after Pentecost.

-In the 'liturgical books of 1962' there is no commemoration of the first Sunday after Pentecost at Vespers, Mattins or Lauds.
+In the 'liturgical books of 1962' so much has been excised from the Breviary that four volumes are no longer needed.
+The 'Pars Altera' of the two volumes begins today.
+There is no commemoration of the first Sunday after Pentecost at Vespers, Mattins or Lauds.
 The eighth lesson is split into two to make a ninth lesson for the feast.
 At Prime Quicumque is sung only on this Sunday in the 1962 rite, the lectio brevis is Dominus autem dirigat.
 At Mass there is no commemoration of the Sunday, and no proper last Gospel.